Skip to main content

 Peixe Grelhado

-Whole grilled fish (often red snapper or kingfish) marinated in garlic, lemon, and peri-peri.
-Served with rice or xima and vegetables.
+A whole fish, often red snapper or kingfish, marinated in garlic, lemon and peri-peri, then grilled.
+Comes with rice or xima and vegetables.

 Samosas (Chamussas)